What Kind of Man Would I Be?

+Background

+According to Scheff, "What Kind of Man Would I Be" was added late into the production of Chicago 19 after their record label requested another ballad that had the potential to be a hit single.
+Scheff presented "What Kind of Man Would I Be" to Chas Sandford, who expressed interest in the song and subsequently worked with Scheff and Bobby Caldwell to complete it.

 A slightly remixed version of the song by Humberto Gatica was included on the 1989 compilation album Greatest Hits 1982–1989.
 The single release of that remix was issued as a single in November 1989.
-During the week of 2 December 1989, "What Kind of Man Would I Be" received 48 adds to pop stations reporting to Billboard, making it the second most added song that week.
+During the week of December 2, 1989, "What Kind of Man Would I Be" received 48 adds to pop stations reporting to Billboard, making it the second most added song that week.
 The following week, the song ascended from its debut of No. 95 on the US Billboard Hot 100 to No. 55, making it the largest move on the chart that week.
 It peaked at number 5 on the Billboard Hot 100 during the week of February 24, 1990; as of 2025, it is Chicago's final top ten hit.

-In the liner notes for the band's The Best of Chicago: 40th Anniversary Edition, Pankow commented that the producers they were working with "didn't know a thing about horns or instrumental music" and that he an Robert Lamm considered leaving the band around the time "What Kind of Man Would I Be?" was released.
+In the liner notes for the band's The Best of Chicago: 40th Anniversary Edition, Pankow commented that the producers they were working with "didn't know a thing about horns or instrumental music" and that he and Robert Lamm considered leaving the band around the time "What Kind of Man Would I Be?" was released.